GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/api_testing_comparison.md

 # Comparison Report: Token Parser Automation Stacks

-**Version 5 - [14/11/25]**
+**Version 6 - [15/11/25]**

 ## Overview

-This report compares the three active automation stacks that validate the Token Parser API using BDD + contract-testing principles.
+This report compares the four active automation stacks that validate the Token Parser API using BDD + contract-testing principles.
 All stacks exercise the same Swagger contract, share test narratives, and—where possible—reuse Screenplay abstractions to keep behaviour consistent.
 Use this document to pick the appropriate stack for a feature, or to understand how parity is maintained across projects.

 > **Automation Note**
-> `.batch/RUN_ALL_API_AND_TESTS.BAT` executes the three demo runners sequentially and records per-suite results in `run_metrics_<UTC>.{metrics,txt,md}`.
+> `.batch/RUN_ALL_API_AND_TESTS.BAT` executes the four demo runners sequentially and records per-suite results in `run_metrics_<UTC>.{metrics,txt,md}`.
 The runner and reporting design is described in `API Testing POC/DEMO_DOCS/batch_runner_design.md`.
 Treat those metrics as the single source of truth whenever comparing the stacks.

 The stacks are:

 1. **TypeScript / Cypress / Cucumber (DEMOAPP001)**
 2. **TypeScript / Playwright / Cucumber (DEMOAPP003)**
 3. **C# / SpecFlow / Playwright (DEMOAPP002)**
+4. **Python / FastAPI / Playwright Screenplay (DEMOAPP004)**

 ---